-- Plan choices and instructions for opting out.

-- Continuity of care provisions.

-- How to determine which providers are part of each plan's network.

-- Covered services and benefits.
+- Plan choices and instructions for opting out. - Continuity of care provisions. - How to determine which providers are part of each plan's network. - Covered services and benefits.

-- Whom to contact for assistance.
+• Contact information for assistance.

 All CCI notices were written at a sixth-grade reading level and provided in all of the required Medi-Cal threshold languages, as well as in alternative formats that were culturally, linguistically, and physically appropriate.
-DHCS posted all final notices and related materials, including the choice book, choice form, and the Cal MediConnect and the Managed Long-Term Services and Supports (MLTSS) Guidebooks on the CalDuals website; however, these notices and materials are no longer actively used as passive enrollment has ended.
+DHCS posted all final notices and related materials, including the choice book, choice form, and the Cal MediConnect and the Managed Long-Term Services and Supports (MLTSS) Guidebooks on the CalDuals website; however, since passive enrollment has ended, these notices and materials are no longer actively used.
 Note that San Mateo and Orange Counties are County Organized Health System (COHS) counties, and the COHS MMPs were responsible for developing and mailing their own enrollment materials.

-DHCS created a new Guide and Choice Book that is currently mailed to two groups of Duals: (1) new Duals who have Medicare and later gain Medi-Cal eligibility; and (2) existing Duals who move into a CCI county.
+DHCS created a new Guide and Choice Book that is currently mailed to two groups of Duals: 1) individuals in CCI counties who become dually-eligible; and 2) existing Duals who move into a CCI county.
 These materials also went through a stakeholder comment period and were released in summer 2016.
-They were subject to extensive user testing and revisions in partnership with Health Research for Action at UC Berkeley's School of Public Health and a series of literacy reviews to verify that they met readability standards and are not above a sixth-grade reading level.
+They were subject to extensive user testing and revisions in partnership with Health Research for Action at UC Berkeley's School of Public Health and a series of literacy reviews to verify that they met readability standards and were not above a sixth-grade reading level.
 The materials are available in all required Medi-Cal threshold languages as well as accessible formats, as required.
 The materials are mailed to beneficiaries as a part of the regular enrollment process.
 These new materials incorporate lessons DHCS has learned about how to communicate with Duals concerning the CCI, including lessons learned through stakeholder input and beneficiary testing of previous materials.

 In addition, DHCS released a CCI Beneficiary Toolkit.
-This comprehensive toolkit contains stand-alone fact sheets that cover various topics and aspects of Cal

-MediConnect and CCI in more depth.
-The fact sheets address questions that currently enrolled and eligible beneficiaries often have, including:
+This comprehensive toolkit contains stand-alone fact sheets that cover various topics and aspects of CCI in more depth.
+The fact sheets address questions that currently enrolled members and eligible beneficiaries often have, including: